Jbleezy/BO1-Reimagined/README.md

 * Fix projectiles disappearing
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)
-* Make deleting zombies use sighttracepassed for check instead of player_can_see_me
 * Five: rebuilding glass barriers puts back the glass instead of wooden barriers
 * Make better last powerup FX
 * Check out box glitch when grabbing a fire sale as the box is moving